web2py/py4web/docs/chapter-06.rst

    request  -> A.on_request -> B.on_request -> C.on_request -> action
    response <- A.on_success <- B.on_success <- C.on_success <-

-I.e the first fixture (A) is the first one to call `on_request` and the last one to call `on_success`.
-You can think of them as layers of an onion with the action (user code) at the center. `on_success` is called when entering a layer from the outside and `on_success` is called when exiting a layer from the inside (like WSGI middleware)
+i.e. the first fixture (A) is the first one to call `on_request` and the last one to call `on_success`.
+You can think of them as layers of an onion with the action (user code) at the center. `on_success` is called when entering a layer from the outside and `on_success` is called when exiting a layer from the inside (like WSGI middleware).

 If any point an exception is raised inner layers are not called and outer layers will call `on_error` instead of `on_success`.